reimark/writing/blog/get-a-fido-key-right-now-and-log-into-stuff-with-it.md

 It's a great step forward, and you can expect to see more support announcements from major websites in the near future. **[Just go buy one](http://www.amazon.com/s/?field-keywords=%22FIDO%20U2F%20Security%20Key%22).** I got [mine](http://www.amazon.com/gp/product/B00NLKA0D8/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)  for $18.

-The keys will Just Work on Mac and Windows.
-Unfortunately for Linux users...
+The keys will Just Work on Mac and Windows (and recently, on Debian stretch).
+Unfortunately for Ubuntu users...

-## Getting it working on Linux
+## Getting it working on Ubuntu

-I use Debian, and couldn't figure out why it wasn't working.
+While U2F works out of the box on Debian 9 (stretch), it doesn't yet work on Ubuntu.
 I also couldn't find a simple set of instructions anywhere.
-Fortunately, it's extremely easy, and the solution should work for any Linux computer.
-I've tested it out on Debian and Ubuntu.
+Fortunately, it's extremely easy.

 You need to get your computer to recognize the key by adding a `udev` file to your system and rebooting.
 Yubico makes this easy by [publishing the rules file you need on GitHub](https://github.com/Yubico/libu2f-host/blob/master/70-u2f.rules):